Skip to content

 The project had two concurrent pathways:

-- The business challenge: create an independent, paid product that could cut through the noise of the wellness market.
+1. The business challenge: create an independent, paid product that could cut through the noise of the wellness market.

-- The craft challenge: deliver a Minimum Testable Product (MTP) while stress-testing AI across strategy, product, delivery, design, engineering, and QA.
+2. The craft challenge: deliver a Minimum Testable Product (MTP) while stress-testing AI across strategy, product, delivery, design, engineering, and QA.

-The risks were clear.
 Many wellness products fail because they are either too generic or too complex.
-For Soph’s Plant Kitchen, success would depend on clarity: helping people understand protein in ways that were approachable, actionable, and inspiring.
-That meant designing features that delivered real utility, turning engagement into habit, and building a monetisation model that respected Soph’s community.
+For Soph’s Plant Kitchen, success depended on clarity of content and helping people understand protein and fibre in ways that are approachable, usable, and inspiring.

 AI added a second layer of uncertainty.
 Tools promised speed and efficiency, but their limits were still untested in this context.
 Cut corners, and the product could feel flimsy, eroding the very trust Soph had built.